-Maja's artwork has been exhibited at Microsoft Research Gallery, Henry Art Gallery, Amazon Headquarters Gallery in the USA; Matadero, and Medialab Prado in Madrid.
+Most recently, her artwork has been exhibited at Winston Wächter Fine Art Gallery, MadArt Studio, Google Permanent Art Collection, Microsoft Research Gallery, Henry Art Gallery, Wonderspaces, Amazon Headquarters Gallery, Landmark Gallery in Hong Kong, Matadero, and Medialab Prado.
 Some of the awards she received include Microsoft Research Residency Award, Richard Kelly Light Art Award, two Thunen Lighting Awards, and Doctoral Fellowship from Croatian Science Foundation.
-Her artwork has been nominated forArts Innovator Award, FastCo.
+Her artwork has been nominated for Arts Innovator Award, FastCo.
 Innovation by Design Awards, International Light Art Award by the Centre for International Light Art Unna.
-She is a 2017 Artist in Residence of Redmond, WA, USA.

 I am an artist developing immersive art installations that evoke the sublimity of nature.
 As human beings, we are all emotionally connected to nature and each other.
 Evoking it allows me to engage people with their innate connection with the environment and other fellow humans to the degree that one can recognize unity with something greater than oneself in this vast and interconnected universe.
 To do this, I work on expanding the available artistic apparatus through new technologies.
 During experimentation across different media, I discovered that both natural and artificial light is an immensely potent tool to engage people’s perception, emotion, memory, and imagination.
 I combine the experience of light with various new technologies such as artificial intelligence, computer vision and spatialized sound to manipulate senses through which space is experienced cognitively and emotionally.